cozmaoanna/movies-dashboard/README.md

 An extension to GeoJSON that encodes topology.

 Deployment / Hosting
-This Application was deployed and is hosted on Heroku - gunicorn Python package runs the http server for the app, the Procfile gives Heroku the information to run the app and requirements.txt is a file that conains all the Python packages (pip installs) required to run the app. mLab MongoDB was chosen to host the dataset on the server.
+This Application was deployed and is hosted on Heroku - gunicorn Python package runs the http server for the app, the Procfile gives Heroku the information to run the app and requirements.txt is a file that conains all the Python packages (pip installs) required to run the app.

 Testing
 This Application was tested across a range of browsers